BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/thirdweb-cli.md

 You can use the thirdweb CLI to create and deploy smart contracts to the Viction EVM network.

-Visit [https://thirdweb.com/Viction](https://thirdweb.com/Viction) for more details.
+Visit [Viction's thirdweb](https://thirdweb.com/tomochain) for more details.